Pirates draft Louisville C Davis at No. 1, Leiter to Texas | Times Leader

 After MLB slimmed the draft from 40 rounds to five last year in response to the coronavirus pandemic, this year’s event will go 20 rounds spread over three days.

-The draft opened Sunday night with the first 36 selections on tap.
+The draft opened Sunday night with the first 36 selections.
 Fans were allowed to watch the event in person for the first time, and a smattering of onlookers booed loudly each time Manfred took the stage.
 Previous drafts were held at MLB Network’s studio in Secaucus, New Jersey, which only had room for media and small groups of friends and family.

 Fans stood and cheered when Davis’ name was announced.
 He hugged friends and family before making his way to the stage, where he was handed a Pirates hat and jersey and shook hands with Manfred.